Sound Money Isn’t Enough

 “Like fire [government] is a dangerous servant and a fearful master.”

-And an honest, sound money is a disciplined money.
-It chains government down in thick, impossible fetters.
+An honest, sound money is a disciplined money.
+It chains government down in thick, imprisoning fetters.

 “Austrian” school economist Ryan McMaken:

 State-controlled money is immoral, dangerous and impoverishing.
 It paves the way for government theft of private wealth through the inflation tax, and thus allows the state to do more of what it does best: wage wars, kill, imprison, steal and enrich the friends of the regime at the expense of everyone else.
 Privatizing the monetary system and imposing a “separation of money and state” would help limit these activities.

 Today many cryptocurrency drummers believe these digital currencies are 21st-century gold.
 They are private creations of the free market.
 Governments cannot monkey them.

 Utopianists even believe cryptocurrencies can murder the state altogether, consigning it forevermore to history’s hell box.